pavelmc/Yatuli/README.md

 * Selectable Analog pin.
 * Range set on initialization (Start-End).
-* Step selection on initialization.
-* Steps down up to 10 Hz (Real minimum)
+* Step selection on initialization, down to 10 Hz (real minimum).
 * Edge jumps on initialization.
 * Set a start point in the passed range.
 * Flutter fix from Jerry KE7ER.